RoshyPlaha/SAM-Play/Portal-App/README.md

 This project uses the AWS SAM Template, so there's a few steps we need to go through
 1) sam build (do this at the level where the template.yml exists.
 This scans the project folders for all dependencies and places all resources in a staging folder: .aws-sam/build)
 2) sam package --output-template packaged.yml --s3-bucket <bucketName> (e.g rosho-sam-test) (This step just uploads it to s3 w/ dependencies and produces this packaged.yml that states the s3 location)
-3) sam deploy --template-file packaged.yml --region eu-west-2 --capabilities CAPABILITY_IAM --stack-name tb-rosho
+3) sam deploy --template-file packaged.yml --region eu-west-2 --capabilities CAPABILITY_IAM --stack-name <stack-name>

+If you want to see the outputs produced by the cloudformation script, use: aws cloudformation describe-stacks --stack-name <stack-name>

 ### Cognito User Sign up
 Quickest to sign up a user is to make use of the helper folder in this repository: